-For example, as the PC era is deteriorating Microsoft is quickly losing its bundling power with the Windows products.
+For example, as the PC era deteriorates, Microsoft is quickly losing its bundling power with Windows products.

 Another example is how the Google business model will lose its bundling power when the mobile era ends.

-Bundling can last decades depending on how long a specific technology is popular, and for how long a company can keep its dominant position.
+Bundling can last decades depending on how long a specific technology is popular and how long a company can keep its dominant position.

 What are some examples of unbundling?

 Unbundling becomes extremely appealing when a whole industry has been built on the building logic.

 Therefore, the player can identify the most valuable part of the value chain for the consumer and offer it at a more convenient price (thus breaking the trade-off between value and cost at the core of a blue ocean strategy).

 Apple’s iTunes unbundled albums

 When Apple introduced iTunes, it unbundled the CDs and albums.